brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.utf8.md

 ## Biological Data

 This assessment modeled quillback rockfish as a single sex.
-Data available were generally sparse, growth and length-weight relationships were similar across sexes, and the literature provided limited evidence of sexual dimorphism in length [@LenarzandEcheverria_dimorphism_1991].
+Growth and length-weight relationships were similar across sexes, and the literature provided limited evidence of sexual dimorphism in length [@LenarzandEcheverria_dimorphism_1991].
 The sections below therefore describe combined male and female biological data.

-[Show plots by sex to support choice of combining genders]

 ### Natural Mortality